Partners and Collaborators

 Collaboration is also at the heart of special programs dedicated to basic and population-based research.
-Some, like the Physical Sciences in Oncology Program and Integrative Cancer Biology Program, bring together researchers from different scientific disciplines to approach important cancer questions from different perspectives.
+Some, like the Physical Sciences in Oncology Program and Cancer Systems Biology Consortium, bring together researchers from different scientific disciplines to approach important cancer questions from different perspectives.

 Through programs like the Cancer Care Outcomes Research and Surveillance Consortium (CanCORS) and the Cancer Research Network, NCI works with research groups affiliated with health maintenance organizations (HMOs) and investigators at institutions across the country to address critical issues such as the quality and delivery of screening, treatment, and end-of-life care.

-Other collaborative programs provide critical research tools and resources, such as the Genomic Data Commons, or are focused on advancing specific areas of research, such as the Early Detection Research Network and Centers of Excellence in Cancer Communication Research.
+Other collaborative programs provide critical research tools and resources, such as the Genomic Data Commons, or are focused on advancing specific areas of research, such as the Early Detection Research Network.

 NCI’s Physician Data Query® is a comprehensive resource for peer-reviewed, evidence-based information summaries on numerous cancer-related topics, such as cancer prevention, treatment, screening, and supportive care.
 These widely used summaries—most of which have versions for both health professionals and patients—are produced, maintained, and updated regularly by six editorial boards comprised of staff from NCI, other federal agencies, and experts from medical centers and community hospitals/practices across the country.